alpheios-project/arethusa/docs/content/plugin_guide.md

 Just as plugins, `resource`s have their own section inside a configuration file.
-This is to leverage their reuse - different retrievers might still want to use a same `resource`.
+This is to leverage their reuse - different retrievers might still want to use the same `resource`.

 We see that our so called `testResource` right now has configured a route, which is obtained from the `backendUrl` variable.

-Back then, when we specified how our assumed external API looks like, we said that a `GET` route would look like this:
+Back then, when we specified what our assumed external API looks like, we said that a `GET` route would look like this:

 ```